 On February 2, 2016, the council voted to approve an alternative solution.
 Many of the councilors spoke eloquently about the dangers of pesticides and herbicides.
 Importantly, one spoke of the danger of having Belfast’s policy remain “unwritten” or “understood.”

 “This is a problem that’s not going to go away,” said Councilor Michael Hurley, noting that the solution the council ultimately approved for the small section of pathway on The Commons simply won’t work in most cases where a large area is concerned.
-You can watch the city council deliberations and vote here, item 10c.

 Ultimately, the citizens of Belfast, visitors who frequent the city and became concerned about this issue, and members of the council made the right decision and chose to alleviate a weed problem using a non-toxic method, protecting people of all ages, pets, and the important estuary from chemicals specifically designed to kill things.